dcaron/bluemix-liberty-microprofile-demo/README.md

 tolerance, metrics, and JWT propagation APIs.
 As stated on the official page of the project, the goal of MicroProfile is to iterate and innovate in short cycles, get community approval, release, and repeat.
 Eventually, the output of this project could be submitted to the JCP for possible future inclusion in a Java JSR (or some other standards body).
-The WebSphere Liberty application server implements Microprofile 1.2, just the corresponding feature - `microprofile-1.2` - must be included into the *server.xml* configuration file.
+The WebSphere Liberty application server implements Microprofile 1.2, just the corresponding feature - `microprofile-1.2` - must be included in the *server.xml* configuration file.

 ### The application structure